dieterich-lab/MiMB_JACUSA2_chapter/README.md

 ```
 srun snakemake --cores all jacusa2_call2
 ```
-The output is a file called "Cond1vsCond2Call2.out" under "./output/label[HEK293_WT_KO]/jacusa" and filtered bam file under "./output/label[HEK293_WT_KO]/bam".
+The output is a file called `Cond1vsCond2Call2.out` under `./output/label[HEK293_WT_KO]/jacusa` and filtered bam file under `./output/label[HEK293_WT_KO]/bam`.
 - Run get_features rule to preprocess JACUSA2 call2 output and extract features.
 ```
 $ srun snakemake --cores all get_features
 ```
-The output is an R object "features.rds" under "./output/label[HEK293_WT_KO]/features/".
+The output is an R object `features.rds` under `./output/label[HEK293_WT_KO]/features/`.
 - Run get_pattern rule to learn patterns representing m6A modification.
 ```
 $ srun snakemake --cores all get_pattern
 ```
-The output is an R object "NMF.rds" containing the factorization result, including basis and coefficient matrices, plus, plots showing the rank selection result.
-The output is under "./output/label[HEK293_WT_KO]/pattern/".
-Implicitly, training and test set files (resp. train_features.rds, test_features.rds"  under are created and, subsequently, used for the learning model.
+The output is an R object `NMF.rds` containing the factorization result, including basis and coefficient matrices, plus, plots showing the rank selection result.
+The output is under `./output/label[HEK293_WT_KO]/pattern/`.
+Implicitly, training and test set files (resp. train_features.rds, test_features.rds) are created and, subsequently, used for the learning model.

 For the testing example, the prediction.csv is supposed to contain 1905 sites.